macadelicsupreme/first-astro-project/src/pages/posts/post-1.md

 ## what's next

 i will finish the Astro tutorial, and then keep adding more posts.
-Watch this space for more to come.
+The goal is to customize a functional blog website that I can use to get better at developing.